Blood Orange Margs are the Perfect Balance of Sweet and Tart!

-• Smooth taste thanks to the balance between sweet agave and fresh citrus juice.
+• Smooth taste: thanks to the balance between sweet agave and tart citrus juice.

 Ingredients You’ll Need